New Mainers Speak was broadcast from 2015-2021 and it is still an archive used by schools and individuals, through this website.

-New Mainers Speak is a bi-weekly half-hour radio program on Sundays from 12:00 PM to 12:30 PM on WMPG (90.9 and 104.1 FM): Southern Maine Community Radio broadcast from The University of Southern Maine's Portland campus.
-Each week community members are interviewed about their personal experiences in their home countries, as well as here in Maine.
+New Mainers Speak was a weekly radio program which aired on Sundays from 12:00 PM to 12:30 PM on WMPG (90.9 FM and www.wmpg.org): Each week community members were interviewed about their personal experiences in their home countries, as well as here in Maine.
 Individual stories bring to life unique perspectives from global citizens who have lived as immigrants, refugees, and asylum seekers.
 On community radio, exercising free speech is not just a concept, but a living practice.

-As of December 2016, this show is re-broadcasted on a weekly basis on WERU (Blue Hill and Bangor, ME) Mondays at 4:30 PM.
+In December 2016 this show was given a weekly spot on WERU 89.9 FM program calendar (Blue Hill and Bangor, ME) --Mondays at 4:30 PM.

 Additional information on the show's guests and local events is available at www.facebook.com/newmainersspeak

 Awards and Recognition